 The Centennial Professorship was established by the Faculty Senate in 1988.
 In 1987, the Faculty Senate passed a resolution concerning establishing a named professorship to honor excellence in teaching.
 The Centennial Professorship is the professorship created from that initiative.
 The faculty of Clemson University and their friends raised funds, and the Commission of Higher Education rewarded a matching grant to Clemson University for the creation of the Centennial Professorship fund.
 Since 1992, the Centennial Professorship Award has promoted excellence in teaching, research, service, and librarianship.

 A call for nominations with details is sent from the Faculty Senate Office to all faculty every odd year, early in the spring semester.
-A set pair of Colleges is eligible every other year ES and HEHD (2015), AFLS and Libraries (2017), and AAH and BBS (2019).
+A set colleges is eligible every other year: AAH, BSHS, and University Libraries (2019), ECAS and Business (2021), and AFLS, Education, and Science (2023).
 The Faculty Senate President chairs the selection committee of one administrator, one endowed/titled chair, and two faculty-at-large (not from that year’s eligible colleges) who are selected by the Senate, by secret ballot.

 Dr. Guido Schnabel is a Professor and Extension Plant Pathologist at Clemson University with over 20 years of experience working with pathogens of fruit crops.
 He has an active research and extension program focused on management of small fruit and stone fruit diseases.
 His basic research program investigates the evolution and molecular mechanisms of fungicide resistance in various plant pathogens and his applied research program includes fungicide efficacy testing, the development of cultural disease management strategies, and ways to prevent fruit skin disorders.
 He provides location-specific resistance monitoring services for strawberry and peach growers in South Carolina and 10 other states on the East coast, implements decision support systems to minimize the number of spray applications, and helps develop smart sprayer technology to further reduce pesticide input.
 He is the creator of the MyIPM smartphone apps that provide critical pest and disease diagnostics and management information for fruit growers.
 He helped raise more than $30 million in competitive funding, of which more than $4 million directly supported his program.
 His USAID-funded outreach in Indonesia, Philippines, and Cambodia helped improve the lives of dozens of farm families.
 He has authored or co-authored over 100 peer-reviewed articles in premier scientific journals and published multiple book chapters.
 For his efforts and documented impact on disease management in fruit production, he received two national awards from the American Phytopathological Society: the ‘Lee Hutchins Award for Excellence in Tree Fruit Research’ and the ‘Excellence in Extension Award’.
 He is also a past recipient of the Clemson University Godley-Snell Award for Excellence in Research.